 “August 7th.
 So tomorrow, then.”

 “Right.
-We’re Americans, and the City mostly follows American conventions.
+We grew up American, and despite how calling this place a melting pot would be the understatement of the year, the City tends to follow standard American conventions with these things.
 So we always say dates with the month first, and that’s reflected in how we write down dates as well.
 But a European would say something like “the 7th of August” instead, and that’s also reflected in how they write dates.
 So 8/7/2028 for a European would be…”

 “July 8th.
 Jeez, thanks for making me sound dumb.”
 I frowned at the letter again.
 “Although the crossbow craftsman I wrote to described himself as born and bred in Palisade, Minnesota.
 You really think he’d write a date the way a European would?”